What Is a Public Service Announcement? (And How To Write It)

 There are many instances when you might need to connect with a massive number of people about a topic.
-You could choose to educate them in any number of ways, but one popular and effective way is by developing and publishing a public service announcement, or PSA.
+While you could choose to educate them in many ways, one popular and effective method is the public service announcement or PSA.
 A PSA allows you the opportunity to educate, inspire and make a difference in the lives of your audience members by highlighting a subject you find important.

-How to create a public service announcement (PSA)
+How to write a public service announcement (PSA)

 Follow these steps to create a public service announcement: